rjsears/chia_plot_manager/README.md

 <br><hr>

 ### <a name="changelog"></a>Changelog
+<b>V0.98 2021-10-15</b>
+   - Rewrote reporting utilizing Python Rich (https://github.com/willmcgugan/rich)
+   - Begin Python typing addition to functions (work in progress)
+   - Minor bug fixes
+   - Minor enhancements
+   - Added new Email reports (Host and Farm) (Trigger from CLI or Cron)
+   - Added function to email HTML based reports generated by RICH (-pre and -fre from the CLI)

+<b>V0.97 2021-09-16</b>
+   - Rewrote harvester export routines and functions to better see if a harvester has a transfer in progress.
+   - Redesigned ```check_network_io.sh``` script to better prevent failures of script.
+   - Implemented @lru_cache to speed up execution when calling the same function more than once.
+   - Minor bug fixes and enhancements

 <b>V0.96 2021-09-05</b>
    - Rewrote nas_export functions to better function with replace old plot functions when determining what to report to the plotters.